 • Alternative approaches (Acupuncture, hypnosis, meditation)

-A New Approach to Treatment
+A New Approach to Treatment For Continuous Headaches

 Recognizing the distress patients suffered, Dr. Andrew Smith has dedicated his career to resolving constant headaches.
 Finally, after years of research and perfecting his treatment, Dr. Smith developed the A.S.
-Remodeling Protocol® for chronic severe headaches, offering a non-surgical solution and relief to a multitude of satisfied patients.
+Remodeling Protocol® for chronic severe headaches, offering a non-surgical solution and constant headache relief to a multitude of satisfied patients.

 Why The Head and Neck Centers of Excellence?